 Wheelchair users can visit Atago-jinja Shrine, known for the steep 86 step "Staircase of Promotion", via the elevator installed at the side.
 View the House of Councillors, The Natioal Diet of Japan, and the center of Japanese politics in the area surrounding Nagatacho.
-Toei Suhwa 11 min. on foot Atago-jinja on foot Museum of Onarimon Sta Shrine Broadcasting 630 m 100 m [Exit A6] 6 min.
+Toei Suhwa 11 min. on foot 10 min. on foot Atago-jinja Museum of Onarimon Sta Shrine Broadcasting 630 m 100 m [Exit A6] 6 min.
 Chiyoda City's Toei Subway Toei Subway 1 min.
 Uchisaiwaicho Sta.
 Hibiya Library Onarimon Sta.
 360 m 1st stop [Exit A8] & Museum [Exit A6] 5 min.
 On foot on foot Hibiya Park Kasumigaski Sta.
 280 m 1st stop [Exit A1] House of Councillors, Tokyo Metro Kokkai-gijidomae on foot Kokkai-gijidomae The National Diet Sta.[Exit 2] Sta.[Exit 2] of Japan Notes Atago-jinja Shrine and the NHK Museum of Broadcasting atop Mt.
 Atago can be accessed by elevator.
 The hill in front of the House of Councillors, The National Diet of Japan, can be avoided by going 1 stop from Kasumigaseki Station.

-Nature Atago-jinja
+Atago-jinja

+About

 At 26 meters, Mt.
 Atago is the highest topographical feature in the Tokyo municipality and is home to a Deity of Fire Protection.
 It was built in 1603 at the behest of Tokugawa leyasu.
-Nowadays, working people come here to take a break.
+Nowadays, working people come here to take a break. \From February 2023, the precincts will be under construction (approximately 1 year construction period).

 Use the elevator at Mt.
 Atago to gain access to the grounds.
 The Staircase of Promotion can be seen from the grounds.
-Written communication is available at the shrine office.
+Written communication is available at the shrine office